 Why Use All in One SEO for WordPress?

-At the same time, it is incredibly powerful and allows you to make your website rank higher in search engines and get more free traffic from social media platforms like Facebook and Twitter.
+At the same time, it is incredibly powerful and allows you to make your WordPress website rank higher in search engines and get more free traffic from social media platforms like Facebook and Twitter.

 By default, WordPress provides an SEO-friendly environment, but there are still many things that you can do to improve your website’s SEO rankings.

-This includes adding meta tags, generating XML sitemaps, adding schema markup, optimizing social sharing, and more.
+These include adding meta tags, generating XML sitemaps, adding schema markup, optimizing social sharing, and more.

 All in One SEO for WordPress helps you do all these things with an easy-to-use interface that blends into your WordPress dashboard.